AAAI-2025-Hackathon/team_75/README.md

 - [ ] The entry clearly identifies the selected theme in the README and the video.

 # Seletected Theme: Advanced Algorithms in Practice
-Team 75, Fine-tuning pretrained scGPT for bioinformatics service in the biotech industry This is collaborative team between Old Dominion University and Admera Health LLC (https://www.admerahealth.com/)
+The project of Team 75, Fine-tuning pretrained scGPT for bioinformatics service in the biotech industry, is a collaboration between Old Dominion University and Admera Health LLC (https://www.admerahealth.com/)

 We aim to finetune scGPT (https://github.com/bowang-lab/scGPT) to cell type identifing using the single cell RNAseq data.
 The long-term goal is to integrate this capability into the bioinformatics pipeline of Admera Health.